 What To Do If Your Dog Eats Wasabi

-• DO NOT induce vomiting.
-Because of the spicy nature of wasabi, it can further harm your dog’s digestive system on the way up.
+- DO NOT induce vomiting.
+Because of the spicy nature of wasabi can further harm your dog’s digestive system on the way up.

-• Contact your veterinarian or animal poison control center immediately.
-Even if your dog doesn’t show symptoms right away, they may need urgent medical care.
+- Contact your veterinarian or animal poison control center immediately.
+Even if your dog does not show symptoms immediately, they may need urgent medical care.

 Key Takeaways

-• Wasabi is harmful to dogs in any form – fresh, cooked, powdered, or in sauces.
+- Wasabi harms dogs – fresh, cooked, powdered, or in sauces.

-• Never give your dog wasabi and keep products containing it out of reach.
+- Never give your dog wasabi, and keep products that contain it out of reach.

 Can Dogs Eat Wasabi?